 Extensor tendons are located just beneath the top surface of the skin, directly on the bone, and on the back of the fingers and hands.
 Due to their location, these tendons are often injured.
 Even the common trauma of jamming a finger could cause these thin tendons to rip away from their attachment to the bone.
 After an injury of this type, it may prove difficult to straighten one or more of the finger joints.
 Treatment is required to help return the tendon to normal functionality.

-A mallet finger is caused when the extensor tendon which helps to extend the knuckle of the finger closest to the tip of the finger is pulled off the bone. is damaged.
+A mallet finger is caused when the extensor tendon which helps to extend the knuckle of the finger closest to the tip of the finger is pulled off the bone.
 When an object such as a ball strikes the tip of the finger or thumb, the force of the blow damages the thin tendon required to straighten the finger.
 This type of injury is often referred to as a "baseball finger."
 The injured finger may droop noticeably and is usually swollen, bruised, and very painful.

 Wrist tendonitis is one of the most common causes of wrist pain.
 This condition is primarily characterized by inflammation and irritation of the tendons surrounding the wrist joint.
 Wrist tendonitis is also called tenosynovitis, and it usually affects one of the wrist tendons, but it may also involve two or more tendons.
 In most cases, wrist tendonitis develops at those points where the tendons cross each other or pass over a bony prominence.